MicrosoftDocs/cloud-adoption-framework/docs/adopt/migrate-modernize-approaches.md

 #### First to move

-Most things in an environment can be moved easily, and might even be able to be modernized without a significant modernization effort.
+Most things in an environment can be moved and perhaps modernized without a significant modernization effort.
 Your first items to move could include:

 - Basic web apps
 - Advanced portals